octavigomez/PEACH/README.md

 This work is part of a paper submitted to Earth and Planetary Sciences Letters called: "Deciphering past earthquakes from paleoseismic records – The Paleoseismic EArthquake CHronologies (PEACH) code".

-Authors: Octavi Gómez-Novell, Bruno Pace, Francesco Visini, Joanna Faure-Walker and Oona Scotti.
+Authors: Octavi Gómez-Novell, Bruno Pace, Francesco Visini, Joanna Faure Walker and Oona Scotti.

 This work has been supported by two consecutive postdoctoral grants awarded to Octavi Gómez-Novell in 2022: “Borsa di studio n.
 2341/2021” funded by the INGEO Department (Università degli Studi “G. d’Annunzio” di Chieti e Pescara) and “Margarita Salas grant” funded by the University of Barcelona with EU’s “Next Generation” funds.